Ever Searched on YouTube for water birth videos?

-The first time I listened to The Birth Hour Podcast, an audio podcast that serves as a place for women all shapes and sizes to share their childbirth stories, I was immediately struck by how much it made me feel at home.
+The first time I listened to The Birth Hour, a podcast that serves as a place for women to share their childbirth stories, I was immediately struck by how much it made me feel at home.
 The birth story of the woman who was being interviewed was so captivating, honest and raw, and I felt as if I was hanging onto her every word.

-Bryn lives in Austin, TX and is the mother of two.
+Bryn lives in Austin, TX and is the mother of three.
 When she gave birth to her first child four years ago, something in her shifted…

 Bryn shared, “I found a strength I never knew I had and discovered a passion for supporting women as they prepare to become mothers.
 I searched for three and a half years for the way that I could use this passion along with my talents in photography, writing, and connecting people to create something bigger than myself and my local community.”

 You can tell by the way Bryn creates her podcast that bringing stories to her listeners that are real and diverse is very important to her.
 She interviews women who have had home births, hospital births, water births, cesareans, and vaginal births and encourages them to speak about the memorable, challenging and unexpected moments.